Lemon Butter Parmesan Crusted Pork Chops

 - Pat dry defrosted pork chops.
 Coat pork chop in egg mixture on both sides, then coat pork chop with breading on both sides (coat 2-3 times if necessary).
 Repeat for until all the pork chops are coated.

-- In a large skillet, turn to medium/medium high heat and melt butter.
+- In a large skillet, turn to medium/medium high heat and melt 1-2 tbsp of butter.

 - Once skillet is hot and butter is melted (make sure there is a thin layer of butter on the entire surface of the skillet), add pork chops to skillet.
 (Do not overlap pork chops and cook in a few batches if necessary.)